yangbetty2025/Multilevel_Modeling_with_Python/README.md

-# Multilevel Modeling Using Python
+# Multilevel Modeling with Python
 ## Description
 This is a step-by-step demonstration on how to conduct a multilevel regression analysis using Python to investigate (1) the effects of Heat Vulnerability Index (HVI) and the median age of a given neighborhood in New York City on the percentage of adults in that neighborhood with poor physical health, and (2) whether those effects differ for each of the five boroughs.<br>
 <br>